Varout/GearSwapLibs/README.md

   - Hybrid: About -30% DT on top of refresh set
   - HybridMagEva: Base magic evasion set, but allows for full sublimation set when charging
   - MagicEvasion: Magic Evasion and DT set, does not allow any Sublimation charging gear
-- ` Windows Key + C `: Cycles through Casting Moades
+- ` Windows Key + C `: Cycles through Casting Modes
   - Normal
   - MagicBurst